aws-samples/aws-net-guides/Deployment/ASP.Net_Core_to_EC2/Readme.md

-# Deploy an ASP.NET Core Application to Amazon EC2 using AWS CodeDeploy
+# Deploy an ASP.NET MVC Application to Amazon EC2 using AWS CodeDeploy

 ## Overview